-Edward Fitzgerald “Ned” Beale (1822-1893) – Military Officer, frontiersman, and trail blazer Edward Fitzgerald “Ned” Beale was born in Washington D.C. on February 4, 1822 to George and Emily Beale.
-The son of a naval officer, he grew up to attend Georgetown University before enrolling in Naval School in Philadelphia, during which time he served on a number of naval ships that sailed to Russia, Brazil and the West Indies.
+Edward Beale was born in Washington, D.C., on February 4, 1822, to George and Emily Beale.
+The son of a naval officer, he grew up to attend Georgetown University before enrolling in Naval School in Philadelphia, Pennsylvania.
+During that time, he served on several naval ships that sailed to Russia, Brazil, and the West Indies.

 After graduating from the Naval School as a midshipman in 1842, he sailed for two years in Europe and South America.
-After being promoted to acting Sailing Master, he traveled to California under Commodore Robert Stockton upon the frigate, Congress.
-However, after being there for only about three weeks, he was sent back to Washington D.C. with several important dispatches.
-After reaching Washington in March, 1846, he was promoted to the grade of master and soon sailed for Panama.
+After being promoted to acting Sailing Master, he traveled to California under Commodore Robert Stockton upon the frigate Congress.
+However, after being there for about three weeks, he was sent back to Washington, D.C., with several important dispatches.
+After reaching Washington in March 1846, he was promoted to the grade of master and soon sailed for Panama.
 The ship reached California on July 20, 1846.
 With the Mexican-American War in progress, Commodore Stockton dispatched Beale to serve with the land forces.

 Over the next two years, Beale made six more journeys across the country.
 On his second journey in the summer of 1848, he crossed Mexico in disguise to bring the federal government proof of California’s gold.
 On one of his trips back east, he married Pennsylvania Representative Samuel Edwards’ daughter, Mary, on June 27, 1849.
 The couple would eventually have three children.

-Beale was promoted to Lieutenant in 1850, but the following year, resigned from the Navy.
-Afterwards, he returned to California and first worked for W. H. Aspinwall and Commodore Stockton, who had acquired large properties there.
-Two years later; however, he was appointed Superintendent of Indian Affairs for California and Nevada.
-After his appointment in Washington, D.C., he returned overland to California with 13 men and surveyed a route across Colorado and Utah Los Angeles, California for the First Transcontinental Railroad.
+Beale was promoted to Lieutenant in 1850 but resigned from the Navy the following year.
+Afterward, he returned to California and first worked for W. H. Aspinwall and Commodore Stockton, who had acquired large properties there.
+Two years later, he was appointed Superintendent of Indian Affairs for California and Nevada.
+After his appointment in Washington, D.C., he returned to California with 13 men overland and surveyed a route across Colorado and Utah to Los Angeles, California, for the First Transcontinental Railroad.

-At Beale’s urging, Fort Tejon was established in California in 1854, to protect and control the Indians on the Sebastian Indian Reservation, as well as protecting both local Indians and white settlers from raids by the Paiute, Mojave, Chemeheui, and other tribes from the desert regions to the east.
+At Beale’s urging, Fort Tejon was established in California in 1854 to protect and control the Indians on the Sebastian Indian Reservation, as well as protect both local Indians and white settlers from raids by the Paiute, Mojave, Chemeheui, and other tribes from the desert regions to the east.

-Beale continued to serve as the Superintendent of Indian Affairs until 1856, at which time he was appointed a Brigadier General in the California State Militia, which provided him more authority to negotiate peace treaties with the Indians.
+Beale continued to serve as the Superintendent of Indian Affairs until 1856, when he was appointed a Brigadier General in the California State Militia, which provided him more authority to negotiate peace treaties with the Indians.

-Just one year later, in 1857, President James Buchanan appointed Beale to survey and build a 1,000 mile wagon road from Fort Defiance, New Mexico to the Colorado River, between Arizona and California.
-During this time, the U.S. Army was conducting an “experiment” utilizing camels in the desert.
-The southwest was quickly expanding and it was thought that camels could be used to carry at least twice the amount of weight as horses or mules, and might also be used in tracking and pursuing Indians, as they could travel without water or rest for a much longer time.
-The first camels arrived from Africa in the early part of 1857, just in time for Beale’s survey expedition.
+Just one year later, in 1857, President James Buchanan appointed Beale to survey and build a 1,000-mile wagon road from Fort Defiance, Arizona, to the Colorado River between Arizona and California.
+During this time, the U.S. Army conducted an “experiment” utilizing camels in the desert.
+The southwest was quickly expanding, and it was thought that camels could carry at least twice the amount of weight as horses or mules and might also be used in tracking and pursuing Indians, as they could travel without water or rest for a much longer time.
+Before Beale’s survey expedition, the first camels arrived from Africa in early 1857.
 In March, the Secretary of War ordered the formation of the 1st U.S. Army Camel Corps and appointed 35-year-old Lieutenant Edward Beale to command it.

-Beale used some 25 camels on his first survey expedition, loading them with supplies.
-The soldiers hated the animals for their ornery disposition and Beale, at first agreed.
-However, over time, he developed an appreciation for their ability and by the time the expedition reached California, Beale was a believer in the camels’ worth.
+Beale used 25 camels on his first survey expedition, loading them with supplies.
+The soldiers hated the animals for their ornery disposition, and Beale, at first, agreed.
+However, over time, he developed an appreciation for their ability, and by the time the expedition reached California, Beale was a believer in the camels’ worth.
 He utilized them again in another expedition in 1858-59 that extended the road from Fort Smith, Arkansas.
-However, the camels scared the horses and mules, the vast majority of soldiers refused to learn to ride them, and before long, critics claimed that the Camel Corps were a waste of money.
-In the end, the Army declined to continue the experiment with camels and the herd was sold at auction or turned loose into the desert.
-In the meantime, Beale completed what became known as the Beale Wagon Road, which was a popular immigrant trail during the 1860s-70s.
+However, the camels scared the horses and mules, the vast majority of soldiers refused to learn to ride them, and before long, critics claimed that the Camel Corps was a waste of money.
+In the end, the Army declined to continue the experiment with camels, and the herd was sold at auction or turned loose into the desert.
+In the meantime, Beale completed what became known as the Beale Wagon Road, a popular immigrant trail during the 1860s-70s.
 Of the road, Beale would later write:

-After the Beale Wagon Road was completed, he was appointed by President Abraham Lincoln as the Surveyor General of California and Nevada in 1861.
-Three years later, when Fort Tejon had served its purpose and was abandoned, Beale purchased the fort property as well as additional land surrounding the fort in 1865 and 1866.
+After the Beale Wagon Road was completed, he was appointed by President Abraham Lincoln as the Surveyor-General of California and Nevada in 1861.
+Three years later, when Fort Tejon had served its purpose and was abandoned, Beale purchased the fort property and additional land surrounding the fort in 1865 and 1866.
 It then became the Tejon Ranch.
-Additionally, Beale purchased some of the camels when the U.S. Army sold them at auction.
+Additionally, Beale purchased some camels when the U.S. Army sold them at auction.

-Beale later moved his family to Washington, D.C., where he purchased Decatur House for $60,000, opposite the White House, in 1871.
-Extensively renovating his home, he and his wife held a number of glittering parties there and became one of Washington’s most famous hosts.
+Beale later moved his family to Washington, D.C., where he purchased the Decatur House for $60,000, opposite the White House, in 1871.
+Extensively renovating his home, he and his wife held several glittering parties and became one of Washington’s most famous hosts.
 In 1876, President Ulysses S. Grant appointed Beale as Ambassador to Austria-Hungary, in which he displayed a talent for diplomacy.

-When he retired, he and his wife continued to live at Decatur House, but made annual visits to Tejon Ranch, as well as to a horse farm he had established at Ash Hill in Hyattsville, Maryland northeast of Washington, D.C.
-He died at Decatur House on April 22, 1893 and was buried at Chester Rural Cemetery in Chester, Pennsylvania.
-During his lifetime, he was a friend to Kit Carson, Buffalo Bill Cody and Ulysses S. Grant, and numerous other well known figures in American History.
+When he retired, he and his wife continued to live at Decatur House but made annual visits to Tejon Ranch and a horse farm he had established at Ash Hill in Hyattsville, Maryland northeast of Washington, D.C.
+He died at Decatur House on April 22, 1893, and was buried at Chester Rural Cemetery in Chester, Pennsylvania.
+During his lifetime, he was a friend to Kit Carson, Buffalo Bill Cody, Ulysses S. Grant, and numerous other well-known figures in American History.